A freak fire tornado warning was issued in California Saturday amid swarm of spinning blazes

-The powerful fire and potent rotation inside the wildfire even prompted the National Weather Service in Reno to issue what is believed to be the first weather alert of its kind: a “fire tornado warning.”
+The powerful fire and potent rotation inside the wildfire even prompted the National Weather Service in Reno, Nev., to issue what is believed to be the first weather alert of its kind: a “fire tornado warning.”

 “Amazing event.
 Not aware of this ever before,” wrote Neil Lareau, who studies extreme fire behavior at the University of Nevada at Reno.
 Lareau’s research helped confirm the existence and intensity of the deadly fire tornado associated with the 2018 Carr Fire in Redding, Calif.